Milam County, Texas: Education

-Four additional districts extend into parts of Milam County, but are based in neighboring counties: Bartlett, Caldwell, Holland, and Rosebud-Lott.
+Five additional districts extend into parts of Milam County, but are based in neighboring counties: Bartlett, Caldwell, Holland, Lexington, and Rosebud-Lott.

-St. Paul Lutheran SchoolSt.
-Paul Lutheran Church and School, Thorndale in Thorndale, a private institution, serves students from prekindergarten through grade 8.
+St. Paul Lutheran School St. Paul Lutheran Church and School, Thorndale in Thorndale, a private institution, serves students from prekindergarten through grade 8.

 Temple Junior College District is the designated community college for county residents in Bartlett, Buckholts, Cameron, Rockdale, Rosebud-Lott, and Thorndale ISDs.
+Legislation also states that the district covers Holland ISD "located in Bell County".
 Blinn College is the designated community college for county residents in Gause, Lexington, and Milano ISDs.
+Legislation does not state whether a community college or which community college covers residents of Caldwell ISD.